- Why does the Council need my personal information?

 - Where can I get independent advice from?

 1. Why does the Council need my personal information?

 The Council delivers a wide range of services to its citizens and customers.
-If you live within Rhondda Cynon Taf, visit the County Borough, browse our website and/or receive a service from us, it is likely that we will request personal information from you and process this information in order to deliver services to you, or on your behalf.
+If you live within Rhondda Cynon Taf, own/run a business, visit the County Borough, browse our website and/or receive a service from us, it is likely that we will request personal information from you and process this information in order to deliver services to you, or on your behalf.
 Lots of the services that we provide are based upon us having a statutory duty to do so (i.e. service we are required to provide by a Law or a Regulation), but there are some non-statutory services as well.

 In order to deliver our statutory duties and non-statutory services, it is necessary for us to collect and process your personal information.
 Regardless of whether we have a statutory duty to deliver a service or not, when we collect and use personal information about you we must make sure that you know what we intend to do with it and who it may be shared with.